ryantd42/NY-Legislative-Git/2023/A7843B-2023/bill.md

   July 7, 2023
   ___________

- Introduced by M. of A. KELLES -- read once and referred to the Committee on  Libraries  and  Education Technology -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee
+ Introduced by M. of A. KELLES, SEAWRIGHT, EACHUS, SIMON -- read once and referred  to  the  Committee  on Libraries and Education Technology -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted  to  said  committee  --  recommitted  to the Committee on Libraries and Education Technology in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

- AN  ACT  to  amend  the  education law, in relation to requiring certain libraries to adopt policies preventing the banning of certain  library materials, services, or programming
+ AN  ACT  to  amend  the  education law, in relation to requiring certain libraries to adopt policies ensuring that library staff  are  able  to curate  collections,  services,  and  programming that reflect diverse interests

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 254 of the education law, as amended by chapter 718 of the laws of 1981, is amended to read as follows:
   § 254.
 Standards  of  library service.
 1. The regents shall have power to fix standards of library service for every free  association,  public and  hospital  library  or,  with  the  advice of the appropriate tribal government and library board of trustees, Indian library which  receives any  portion  of  the  moneys  appropriated  by  the  state  to aid such libraries, or which is supported in whole or in part by  tax  levied  by any  municipality  or  district.
 In the case of a hospital library or a library serving a hospital,  such  standards  shall  be  established  in consultation  with the commissioner of health.
 If any such library shall fail to comply with the regents requirements,  such  library  shall  not receive  any  portion  of the moneys appropriated by the state for free, hospital or Indian libraries nor shall any tax be levied by any  munici- pality or district for the support in whole or in part of such library.
-  2. SUCH STANDARDS SHALL REQUIRE EVERY FREE  ASSOCIATION,  PUBLIC,  AND HOSPITAL  LIBRARY  OR, WITH THE ADVICE OF THE APPROPRIATE TRIBAL GOVERN- MENT AND LIBRARY BOARD OF TRUSTEES, INDIAN LIBRARY, WHICH  RECEIVES  ANY PORTION  OF  THE MONEYS APPROPRIATED BY THE STATE TO AID SUCH LIBRARIES, TO  ADOPT  POLICIES  AND  PROCEDURES  THAT  ENSURE  LIBRARY  MATERIALS, SERVICES,  AND PROGRAMMING SHALL NOT BE PROSCRIBED OR REMOVED BECAUSE OF PARTISAN OR DOCTRINAL DISAPPROVAL.
+  2. SUCH  STANDARDS  SHALL REQUIRE EVERY FREE ASSOCIATION, PUBLIC, AND HOSPITAL LIBRARY OR, WITH THE ADVICE OF THE APPROPRIATE  TRIBAL  GOVERN- MENT  AND  LIBRARY BOARD OF TRUSTEES, INDIAN LIBRARY, WHICH RECEIVES ANY

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11295-03-4
+ A. 7843--B  2

+ PORTION OF THE MONEYS APPROPRIATED BY THE STATE TO AID  SUCH  LIBRARIES, TO  ADOPT  POLICIES AND PROCEDURES THAT ENSURE LIBRARY STAFF ARE ABLE TO CURATE AND DEVELOP COLLECTIONS, SERVICES, AND PROGRAMMING  THAT  REFLECT THE INTERESTS OF ALL PEOPLE OF THE COMMUNITY THAT THE LIBRARY SERVES.
   §  2.
 This  act shall take effect on the thirtieth day after it shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11295-02-3